chaturkurma/ANDROID_project-1/README.md

 1. Student feedback form: Student can also give their reviews about this system by filling up a feedback form in system.

+## Functionality:
+We use the database to store the values entered by students.

 ## Persists on the app:
 Username, password, Student Preference